Code-Institute-Submissions/Milestone-9/README.md

 ## Testing

-Webiste has been tested across multiple browsers and mobile devices to ensure compatibility and responsiveness of the site.
+Website has been tested across multiple browsers and on mobile devices to ensure compatibility and responsiveness of the site.

 #### Desktop